 Gather some fir cones and spray with silver glitter to hold your table place cards.
 Perfect for rustic themes.
 Little touches which you can spend time on really help personalise your day, as well as saving on expensive decor.

-Unleash your creative powers for making your own table plan with seasonal colours and decor Cake topper inspiration – snow-frosted tiered cakes with gingerbread house or sparkly snowflakes.
+Unleash your creative powers for making your own table plan with seasonal colours and decor – such as ivy and poinsettias Cake topper inspiration – snow-frosted tiered cakes with gingerbread house or sparkly snowflakes.

 Celebrate Christmas with Mulled wine and mince pies as canap[es for your guests Invite Santa to hand out any presents during the speeches – yes we have had this for a bride who loved Christmas so much!
 It was a big hit with the children kids too!